cisco-ce/workspace-integrations-nodejs/README.md

 * On personal devices, you cannot use APIs that are listed as privacy impacting (see roomos.cisco.com/xapi to verify the APIs).

 * If your integration has been allowed for only certain locations, you will still be able to list all the devices in the org and manipulate configs, but only invoke commands and statuses for the device in the allowed locations.
 Other devices will return 403 Forbidden.

+## Contributing to the SDK

+This SDK is an open source project and contributions are of course welcome!
+See [the contributor article](./CONTRIBUTOR.md) for more info.

 ## Useful resources